 This recipe is from Delia's How to Cheat at Cooking.
 Serves 4

-This is what you might call an all-in-one recipe – just place the first 8 ingredients in a medium-sized flameproof casserole and season well with salt and pepper.
+This is what you might call an all-in-one recipe – just place the first 8 ingredients in a medium-sized flameproof casserole and season well.

 Pre-heat the oven to gas mark 1, 140°C

 Using a fan-assisted oven?
 Click here